ngxs/store/docs/advanced/meta-reducer.md

 }
 ```

-then we import that like:
+Then we import that like:

 ```TS
 import { NgModule } from '@angular/core';